Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         this issue should be avoided.
      4. The fragment durations SHOULD be between approximately 1 and 6 seconds.
-     5. The CMAFStream SHOULD use
+     5. The CMAF Tracks SHOULD use
         a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer increments of the decode times of
         fragments signalled in the "tfdt" box based on this scale.
-        If necessary, integer multiples of these timescales could be considered.
+        If necessary, integer multiples of these timescales could be used.
-     6. The language of the CMAFstream SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the init fragment, cmaf header and/or [=moof=] headers ([=mdhd=]).
+     6. The language of the CMAF Track SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the init fragment, cmaf header and/or [=moof=] headers ([=mdhd=]).